bluelibs/runner/README.md

 ### When to use each?

 It is unrealistic to create a task for everything you're doing in your system, not only it will be tedious for the developer, but it will affect performance unnecessarily.
-The idea is to think of a task of something that you want trackable as an action, for example:
+The idea is to think of a task of something that you want trackable as a higher-level action, for example:

 - "app.user.register" - this is a task, registers the user, returns a token
-- "app.user.createComment" - this is a task, creates a comment, returns the comment
+- "app.user.createComment" - this is a task, creates a comment, returns the comment maybe
 - "app.user.updateFriendList" - this task can be re-used from many other tasks or resources as necessary

 Resources are more like services, they are singletons, they are meant to be used as a shared functionality across your application.
 They can be constants, services, functions, etc.

 ### Resource dispose()

-Resources can have a `dispose()` method that can be used for cleanups.
-This is useful for cleaning up resources like closing database connections, etc. You typically want to use this when you have opened pending connections or you need to do some cleanup or a graceful shutdown.
+Resources can include a `dispose()` method for cleanup tasks.
+This is useful for actions like closing database connections.
+You should use `dispose()` when you have open connections or need to perform cleanup during a graceful shutdown.

 ```ts
 import { task, run, resource } from "@bluelibs/runner";